We’ve been on this airplane for two and a half years.

 “Here’s the pad of paper we used to make the note on the windows.
 We can write big letters on each page.”

 HERE BEEN IN HANGAR 4 ALMOST 1 YEAR, we replied 30 seconds later.

-NO FOOD NO WATER NO SUPPLIES EVERYONE DISAPPEARED NO 1 RETURNING EMAIL/CALLS WHAT’S GOING ON?
+NO FOOD NO WATER NO SUPPLIES EVERYONE DISAPPEARED NO 1 RETURNING EMAIL/CALLS WHAT’S GOING ON?, we managed to post.

 DRY DRY EVERYONE GONE